 a) A lender may not take any action in connection with an SBA-guaranteed loan that establishes a preference in favor of the lender.
-(13 CFR §§120.411) A lender must be particularly careful to avoid establishing a preference when using its delegated authority (for example, reducing its existing exposure to the borrower through the use of an SBA guaranteed loan).
+(13 CFR \$\$120.411) A lender must be particularly careful to avoid establishing a preference when using its delegated authority (for example, reducing its existing exposure to the borrower through the use of an SBA guaranteed loan).

-b) A lender must not:
+- b) A lender must not: - i.

-- i.
 Take any side collateral or guaranty that would secure only its own interest in a loan; - ii.
 Obtain a separate guaranty on the unguaranteed portion of the 7(a) loan without SBA's approval, such as through a co-guaranty program or arrangement; - iii.
 Require a borrower to purchase certificates of deposit; - iv.
 Maintain a compensating balance not under the control of the borrower; - v.
 Take a side loan which would have the effect of ensuring a risk-free or limited-risk investment on the participant's share; or - vi.
-Have an SBA-guaranteed loan in a "piggyback" structure.

-- (a) Piggyback financing occurs when one or more lenders provide more than one loan to a single borrower at or about the same time, financing the same or similar purpose, and where the SBA-guaranteed loan is secured with a junior lien position on the collateral securing the non-guaranteed loan(s). - (b) SBA does not consider a scenario where both loans are for working capital and the non-SBA guaranteed loan is secured only by working capital assets to be a piggyback structure. - (c) SBA does not consider a shared lien position with the lender (pari passu) as a piggyback structure. - c) Under the following circumstances, a lender may make a side loan to purchase stock of the participant (as may be required by certain lenders such as Farm Credit Administration entities): - i.
+Have an SBA-guaranteed loan in a "piggyback" structure. - (a) Piggyback financing occurs when one or more lenders provide more than one loan to a single borrower at or about the same time, financing the same or similar purpose, and where the SBA-guaranteed loan is secured with a junior lien position or no lien position on the collateral securing the non-guaranteed loan(s). - (b) SBA does not consider a scenario where both loans are for working capital and the non-SBA guaranteed loan is secured only by working capital assets to be a piggyback structure. - (c) SBA does not consider a shared lien position with the lender (pari passu) as a piggyback structure.

+c) Under the following circumstances, a lender may make a side loan to the borrower to purchase stock of the participating lender (as may be required by certain lenders such as Farm Credit Administration entities):

+- i.
 The enabling authority of the lender requires the purchase as a condition for making the loan. - ii.
 The lender makes a separate side loan not guaranteed by SBA for the borrower to buy the stock or debentures.
 The side loan must be subordinated to the SBA loan, but the lender may hold a first lien on any stock collateralizing the side loan. - iii.
 The interest to be charged on the side loan must not exceed the maximum rate of interest acceptable for SBA-guaranteed loans, and the maturity of the side loan must not be less than that of the SBA-guaranteed loan. - iv.
 In the event of default, either on the side loan or the SBA-guaranteed loan, the lender may not take any action to collect or liquidate the side loan, except canceling or retiring the stock securing the side loan, until the SBA loan has been fully liquidated. - 4.
-Ethical Requirements Placed on a Lender
+Ethical Requirements Placed on a Lender a) Conflicts of Interest i.
+A lender or its Associates may not have a real or apparent conflict of interest with a small business or SBA.
+(13 CFR §120.140 and 13 CFR Part 105)

 SBA lenders must act ethically and exhibit good character.
-(13 CFR §§120.140) Conduct of a lender's Associates and staff will be attributed directly to the lender.
+(13 CFR §120.140) Conduct of a lender's Associates and staff will be attributed directly to the lender.
 Lenders are required to notify SBA immediately upon becoming aware of any unethical behavior by its staff or its Associates.
-Examples of unethical behavior are found at 13 CFR §§120.140.
+Examples of unethical behavior are found at 13 CFR §120.140.